Written by

 Vaginal Dryness as a Common Symptom

 Vaginal dryness is a common symptom of menopause.
 It can cause discomfort, pain during sex, and lower sex desire.
-This dryness can also affect a woman’s quality of life outside of sex.
+This dryness can also affect a woman’s quality of life outside of have sex.

 How bad vaginal dryness is can differ a lot.
 Some women might only notice a little dryness, while others might have severe symptoms.
 It’s important to understand why it happens and find ways to treat it.